Solar-network/docs/docs/project/intro.md

 ### 1.2 Project Mission

-Solar is powered by Blockchain with its own native SXP coin.<br />
+Solar is a blockchain with its own native SXP coin.<br />
 The SXP blockchain offers a wide variety of features and tools that allows us to level with enterprise-grade applications.